-Development shall present key building frontages to the street edge within the Village Core and Village Expansion areas in accordance with the requirements of this Local Area Plan.
+- Development shall present key building frontages to the street edge within the Village Core and Village Expansion areas in accordance with the requirements of this Local Area Plan.
 Landscape Frontages shall be presented to the street edge in the Settlement Edge.
 Active frontages should be promoted as much as possible especially along Main Street.
-(Objective BF1)
+(Objective BF1) - Where existing significant/historical structures exist along or immediately adjoining Main Street these structures, or parts thereof, shall be incorporated, where possible, within the overall design scheme for any development site.
+(Objective BF1a) - The pursuance and improvement in appearance of unkempt sites through derelict sites legislation shall be supported especially unkempt sites that front roads/streets and Main Street in particular.
+(Objective BF1b)